Green-Software-Foundation/if-plugins/src/lib/grafana-export/README.md

+THIS PLUGIN IS DEPRECATED.
+IT IS NOW BEING MAINTAINED IN [GRAFANA-EXPORT](https://github.com/perkss/grafana-export).
+THE VERSION IN THIS REPOSITORY IS NO LONGER BEING ACTIVELY MAINTAINED AND IS SCHEDULED TO BE DELETED BEFORE JULY 2024.

 # Grafana Exporter

 Grafana exporter is a modified csv exporter that outputs csv data in a format that works well with our Grafana dashboard.